 Separates or a set?
 A number of suits are sold as a set, with one price (and one size) for both the jacket and the bottom.
 In general, suiting separates are better — you can buy multiple pieces, and in the size you need for each part.
 For example, there may be both a matching skirt and a pant, or sometimes even multiple jackets in different cuts.
 Just make sure you dry clean all of the pieces together so they wear the same.

-Before you wear your suit… at the very least, be sure to open any vents that are sewn shut (particularly on the back of the jacket or on the back of the skirt).
-Pockets may also be sewn shut, but you don’t have to open these — a lot of times items seem to lay better if the pockets are closed.
+Before you wear your suit… at the very least, be sure to open any vents that are sewn shut with an X (particularly on the back of the jacket or on the back of the skirt).
+Pockets may also be sewn shut, but you don’t have to open these — a lot of times items seem to lay better if the pockets are closed (I rip open one blazer pocket so I have a place to stick business cards, but almost always leave pants pockets shut).
 Tailoring your suit can make a big difference (and may be necessary if you’re petite).
 We’ve talked about the most common tailoring alterations that women get, as well as specific topics such as how to tailor a plus-sized blazer.
-Your blazer doesn’t need to button — at least not absolutely — but it should be close.
+Your blazer doesn’t need to button, at least not absolutely, but it should be close.
 Buy a suit that fits you — don’t obsess over the size — and wear it with confidence.

 Maintaining your suit: As noted above, you shouldn’t have to dry clean your suit very often, and you should dry clean all of the pieces together so they wear evenly.
 In the rare event that your suit rips after just a few wears, your first line of defense should be to call the company; after that try taking it to a tailor.
 When your suit starts to look shiny (or dry cleaning doesn’t take the smell away), it’s time to get a new suit.